vfarcic/docker-flow/articles/proxy.md

 Setting it up
 -------------

 Before jumping into examples, please make sure that [Vagrant](https://www.vagrantup.com/) is installed.
-You will not need anything else since the [Ansible](https://www.ansible.com/) playbooks we are about to run will make sure that all the tools are properly provisioned.
+You will not need anything else since the [Ansible](https://www.ansible.com/) playbooks we are about to run will make sure that all the tools are correctly provisioned.

 Please clone the code from the [vfarcic/docker-flow](https://github.com/vfarcic/docker-flow) repository.